Start Here: Side Gigs Without Hype

 What ABC-eFlow Is

-ABC-eFlow looks at side gigs as systems.
+The site treats side gigs as systems.

+Not dreams.
+Not “boss moves.”
 Not screenshots from someone’s best day ever.

 A side gig has inputs and outputs.
 Time goes in.
 Effort goes in.
 Money may come out.
 So do taxes, wear and tear, fees, risk, customer nonsense, schedule conflicts, and the occasional urge to throw your phone into a pond.